sebastianreinig/imagesToText/README.md

 Once the server is running, you can access the web application at http://127.0.0.1:5000.

-## Features
-Natural Language to SQL Query Conversion: Enter your question or query in natural language, and OpenAI will generate the SQL code.
-SQL Query Execution: The application automatically executes the generated SQL on a SQLite database.
-Results Display: The query results are displayed in a formatted table for easy viewing.

 ## How It Works
 Create a .env file and place your OpenAPI Key.